Proclamation 4483: Executive order

 Carter signed Proclamation 4483 on January 21, 1977, his first full day in office.
 It was implemented through Executive Order 11967, the first executive order to be issued by Carter.
 The pardons applied to all draft evaders regardless of whether they were convicted, and unlike the clemency program implemented by Ford, it did not mandate any conditions to be eligible for the pardon.
-It did not apply to people who deserted, committed acts of violence while protesting, or received a less-than-honorable discharge.
+It did not apply to people who deserted, committed acts of violence while protesting, or received a less-than-honorable discharge for improper conduct while serving in the military.

 Proclamation 4483 applied to those who "violated the Military Selective Service Act by draft-evasion acts or omissions committed between August 4, 1964 and March 28, 1973".
 Approximately 265,650 Americans were pardoned in some form.
 Most of these, about 250,000, were people who had never registered for the draft.
 There were 7,150 convicted draft evaders who received pardons, joining the 1,600 who had already been pardoned under Ford's program, and cases were dropped for another 3,500 people being prosecuted for draft evasion.
 Seven were released from prison by the proclamation.
 Another 5,000 people who had left the country were permitted to visit through relaxed immigration laws.
 It was limited to offenses against the Selective Service Act and did not affect the Uniform Code of Military Justice, which includes desertion.
-It also did not restore citizenship for those who lost it after fleeing to another country to avoid service.
+The proclamation did not restore citizenship for those who lost it after fleeing to another country to avoid service.